awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 You can use the AWS CLI to specify, modify, and view the user data for your instance\.
 For information about viewing user data from your instance using instance metadata, see [Retrieve instance user data](instancedata-add-user-data.md#instancedata-user-data-retrieval)\.

 On Windows, you can use the AWS Tools for Windows PowerShell instead of using the AWS CLI\.
-For more information, see [User Data and the Tools for Windows PowerShell](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html#user-data-powershell) in the *Amazon EC2 User Guide for Windows Instances*\.
+For more information, see [User data and the Tools for Windows PowerShell](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html#user-data-powershell) in the *Amazon EC2 User Guide for Windows Instances*\.

 **Example: Specify user data at launch**
 To specify user data when you launch your instance, use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command with the `--user-data` parameter\.
 With run\-instances, the AWS CLI performs base64 encoding of the user data for you\.